davel/nasp-portfolio-2/README.md

 ## TrueNAS

+TrueNAS was chosen as an application server to try a non-Linux based open source OS.
+It comes with a web interface built making it easy for us to observe working from the desktop.

 The static IPv4 configuration was set up using the text mode interface offered during the initial install from the ISO image.

 ## Ubuntu desktop

+Ubuntu desktop was chosen as it is a common and well documented open source desktop OS.

 The static IPv4 configuration was set up using the GUI.